j-brentt/translationApp/README.md

                                                                                      /_/   /_/
 Author: Jordan Brent

-Welcome to my translation app!
+Welcome to my Translation App!

 # Intro

-This application that I created utilizes Google's newest API for Translate alongside its newest improvments regarding AI.
+This application that I created utilizes Google's newest API for Translate alongside its newest improvements.

 ## Built with
 - Python
 - PyQt6
-- Google Translate
+- Google Translate API

 ## Instructions on running